Frequently Asked Questions

 What else can I use No Harm Nipple Balm for?

 No Harm Nipple Balm has multiple uses.
-From a baby bottom balm and lip balm to healing dry and chapped skin.
+From a baby bottom balm and lip balm to soothing and moisturising dry and chapped skin.
 It can also be used as a barrier between skin and clothing during exercise.